enosie/enosie/README.md

 <details open>
 <summary>About Me ☀️</summary>
 <br>
-I'm Enos Odigie, currently a student in Toronto!
+I'm Enos Odigie, currently a student in Ottawa, but originally from Toronto!

 <!-- Actual text -->